 New graduates may also have an opportunity to utilize their post-secondary institution’s career centre.
 Universities and colleges offer a variety of services to their students, and alumni, including resume review, interview preparation, networking events, and more.

-This reference guide provides step by step instructions on finding the AHS Job Board, creating a general profile, searching jobs and how to apply.
+This reference guide provides step by step instructions on finding the AHS Job Board, creating a general profile, searching, and applying to jobs.